cormachogan/hostinfo-operator/README.md

 ## What next? ##

 One thing you could do it to extend the HostInfo fields and Operator logic so that it returns even more information about the ESXi host.
-You could add additional Status fields that returned memory, host type, host tags, etc. There is a lot of information that can be retrieved via the govmomi __HostSystem__ API call.
+You could add additional Status fields that return memory, host type, host tags, etc. There is a lot of information that can be retrieved via the govmomi __HostSystem__ API call.

 You can now use __kusomtize__ to package the CRD and controller and distribute it to other Kubernetes clusters.
 Simply point the __kustomize build__ command at the location of the __kustomize.yaml__ file which is in __config/default__.